DanielSon105/docker-ruby-on-rails/README.md

      <<: *default
     ```

-  6. Restart an application, you now should be connected to `postgresql` databse from within your application.
+  6. Update the gems by restarting application (see **Updating gems** section), you now should be connected to `postgresql` database from within your application.

   7. Don't forget to stop the application and database after you finish: